Jack McGlynn: 2019–2024: Youth level

 On October 8, 2023, McGlynn was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.

 On July 8, 2024 McGlynn was called up to the United States under-23 national team for the 2024 Summer Olympics.
 He would go on to play in every match, starting in their 4–0 loss to Morocco in the quarterfinals.

-Senior
+2024–2025: Senior debut and first CONCACAF Gold Cup

 On January 5, 2024, McGlynn received his first call-up to the senior national team for January training in Orlando ahead of a friendly against Slovenia.
 On January 20, McGlynn came on as a substitute for Josh Atencio in the 61st minute in their 1–0 loss to Slovenia.

 On January 18, 2025, McGlynn scored his first goal for the senior team when he opened up the scoring in a 3–1 friendly win over Venezuela.
 McGlynn was selected by Mauricio Pochettino for friendlies against Turkey and Switzerland on May 22, and he was later named to the squad for the 2025 CONCACAF Gold Cup on June 5.